Chapter 19: My Name Is

 Steen came down from the porch.

 “Don’t.”
 Maren’s voice from the ground.
 She didn’t look up.
-Her hand was on the girl’s back, over the gray blanket, and Hank could see the pressure of her fingers — light, diagnostic, the way she touched people in the worst moments of their lives.
+Her hand on the girl’s back, her body between the child and every man in the clearing.
 “Don’t do that.”

 Steen smiled.
-It was a good smile, the kind that had probably worked in boardrooms and fundraising dinners and the sort of polite social context where a man’s composure was mistaken for character.
+The kind that had worked in boardrooms and over dinners and in the offices of state legislators.
 It did not work here.
-The smile landed on the frozen air between them and fell.
+The smile landed on the frozen air between them and fell, and what replaced it was something thinner.

 The van man stood up.